 - We will be out of town the weekend after the first fMRI (brain picture) visit — can we move the appointment for the following weekend?

 We require your availability for two weekends in a row.
 The first weekend we will schedule the brain pictures with fMRI.
 If you are in the sleep group, we will also schedule the sleep study with PSG that weekend.
 The second weekend we will have the second set of brain pictures with fMRI on a Saturday or Sunday.

 - If you know in advance that you will not make it to the second weekend and you did not complete the first fMRI session, we can reschedule for another time where you will be available for two weekends in a row.

 - If for any reason you cannot make it to the second fMRI weekend but you had already completed the first fMRI session, unfortunately, we cannot reschedule for another day and you will not be compensated for that visit.

-Can my husband/wife/sister/brother/neighbor bring the child to the appointments?
+- Who can bring the child to the appointments?

 A parent or court-appointed legal guardian is required to attend the first visit, the MRI visits, and the overnight visit (if applicable).
 If the parent or legal guardian of the child cannot bring the child to the visits, we can reschedule the appointments for a time when the parent or legal guardian is available.

 The reason that a parent or court-appointed legal guardian must be present at the first visit is because we will discuss the steps of the study in more depth, the risks and benefits of participating, and they will give us permission/consent for the child to participate in the study.
 We cannot move forward with the study if we do not have consent or permission from the parent or legal guardian.